Azcapotzalco Mexico City, Mexico Travel Guide

 For visitors who wish to broaden their exploration beyond Azcapotzalco, Mexico City offers a wealth of world-class attractions.
 Its well-organized public transportation system makes travel throughout the city straightforward.

-Consider a visit to the Old Town, home to the Zócalo, Metropolitan Cathedral, and Palacio Nacional.
+Consider a visit to the Old Town, site of the Zócalo, Metropolitan Cathedral, and Palacio Nacional.
 The neighborhoods of Roma Norte and Condesa are famous for their Art Deco architecture, parks, and diverse culinary scene.
 Cultural excursions to Teotihuacan or the Floating Gardens of Xochimilco are also popular day trips from the city.

 Mexico City’s central boroughs deliver countless tourist attractions.
 From historic sites to modern museums, there are options for every interest.